sideoffryes/AI_Wargaming_Capstone/docs/source/usage.rst

 To ensure that pip is available on your system, follow `these instructions <https://pip.pypa.io/en/stable/installation/>`_ for your platform.

 All of the required python packages can be easily installed via the provided configuration files and setup script.
-There are separate files for GPU and CPU dependencies.

 Setup Script
 ++++++++++++